 For purposes of Schedule M-3, references to the classification of an entity (for example, as a corporation, a partnership, or a trust) are references to the treatment of the entity for U.S. federal income tax purposes.
-An entity that generally is disregarded as separate from its owner for U.S. federal income tax purposes (disregarded entity) must not be separately reported on Schedule M-3.
-Instead, any item of income, gain, loss, deduction, or credit of a disregarded entity must be reported as an item of its owner.
+An entity that generally is disregarded as separate from its owner for U.S. federal income tax purposes (disregarded entity) must not be separately reported on Schedule M-3 except, if required, on Part I, line 7.
+On Schedule M-3, Parts II and III, any item of income, gain, loss, deduction, or credit of a disregarded entity must be reported as an item of its owner.
+In particular, the income or loss of a disregarded entity must not be reported on Part II, lines 9, 10, or 11 as a separate partnership or other pass-through.
+The financial statement income or loss of a disregarded entity is included on Part I, line 7, only if its financial statement income or loss is included on Part I, line 11, but not on Part I, line 4.